BeardedDaddy/Python/RollingBack.db/Lesson378_Forbidden.md

 7. Replace the column that you used in the previous answer with count(title) to get just a count of the number songs.
 [X] sqlite> SELECT count(title) FROM artist_list WHERE artists = "Aerosmith" ORDER BY title;

-8. Search the internet to find out how to get a list of the songs from step 6 without any duplicates. [ ]
+8. Search the internet to find out how to get a list of the songs from step 6 without any duplicates.
+[X] sqlite> SELECT DISTINCT title FROM artist_list WHERE artists = "Aerosmith" ORDER BY title;

 9. Search the internet again to find out how to get a count of the songs without duplicates.
-Hint: It uses the same keyword as step 8 but the syntax may not be obvious. [ ]
+Hint: It uses the same keyword as step 8 but the syntax may not be obvious.
+[X] sqlite> SELECT count(DISTINCT title) FROM artist_list WHERE artists = "Aerosmith";

-10. Repeat the previous query to find the number of artists (which, obviously, should be one) and the number of albums. [ ]
+10. Repeat the previous query to find the number of artists (which, obviously, should be one) and the number of albums.
+[X] sqlite> SELECT count(DISTINCT artists) FROM artist_list WHERE artists = "Aerosmith";

 CREATE TABLE songs (_id INTEGER PRIMARY KEY, track INTEGER, title TEXT NOT NULL, album INTEGER);
 CREATE TABLE albums (_id INTEGER PRIMARY KEY, name TEXT NOT NULL, artist INTEGER);